-- Drug-induced liver injury (DILI) accounts for 80% of the drug failure rate: pre-clinical through post market - We need non-invasive markers to determine the potential for DILI during treatment - Patients taking the anti-TB drug, isoniazid (INH), are at risk for developing liver injury.
-INH is one of the five top drugs with causal relation to liver injury and transplant in the US. - We dosed rats with INH for 1 or 8 days at low dose 'no affect' levels and at concentrations that resulted in microvesicular lipid accumulation (MVLA) of the liver- a reversible pathology currently diagnosed by biopsy and pathology. - We used metabolomics to determine urinary markers to correlate with MVLA diagnosis and its onset.
-9
+- Drug-induced liver injury (DILI) accounts for 80% of the drug failure rate: pre-clinical through post market. - Non-invasive markers are needed to determine the potential for DILI during treatment. - Patients taking the anti-TB drug, isoniazid (INH), are at risk for developing liver injury.
+INH is one of the five top drugs with causal relation to liver injury and transplant in the US. - Rats were dosed with INH for 1 or 8 days at low dose 'no affect' levels and at concentrations that resulted in microvesicular lipid accumulation (MVLA) of the liver- a reversible pathology currently diagnosed by biopsy and pathology. - Metabolomics was used to determine urinary markers to correlate with MVLA diagnosis and its onset.